Mango Online Rate

 - Unripe mangoes are to be kept at room temperature away from the sun and not be refrigerated.

 - To abstain from over-ripening, store your matured aam in a fridge.

 - Ready aam stays well in a fridge for multiple weeks.

 Incorporating or using an aam is easy.
 There are many ways you can do so.

-You can make desserts, juices, thick shakes, ice creams, or cookies out of it.
+You can make desserts, juices, thick shakes, ice creams, or cookies.
 Today I'll tell you the desi way of using aam: making a halwa.

 You'll need hot, ghee-roasted semolina, roasted dry fruits, sugar, milk, cardamom powder, mango pulp, and saffron that's been soaked in water.

-In boiling water, add the hot, ghee-roasted semolina, dry fruits, and milk.
+Add the hot, ghee-roasted semolina, dry fruits, and milk to boiling water.
 Consistently stir this mixture on a medium flame.

 Stir until the semolina puffs up.
-Add sugar, mango pulp, cardamom powder, saffron, and saffron-water.
+Add sugar, mango pulp, cardamom powder, saffron, and water.